The-Marcy-Lab-School/local-environment-setup-mac/README.md

 ![commands](./assets/commands.png)

-3. Lastly, you should be able to type the command `code .` into your terminal and it will open VS Code for you.
+3. Lastly, you should type the command `code .` into your terminal and it will open VS Code for you.
 Remember this terminal command in the future.
 It will be very helpful!

 4. Familiarize yourself with VS Code.
 This will be your new coding environment.
 It is very similar to AWS Cloud 9 as long as you **open VS Code via the Terminal** from the **home directory** (you can always navigate to the home directory with `cd` and no path following the command).